Paycheck Protection Program (PPP) for Small Businesses: How to Take Advantage before Funds Run Out

 - Where can I apply?
 You can apply through any existing SBA 7(a) lender or through any participating federally insured depository institution, federally insured credit union, and Farm Credit System institution.
 Other regulated lenders will be available to make these loans once they are approved and enrolled in the program.
 You should ask your local lender whether it is participating.

 - What can I use these loans for?
 Proceeds from these loans may be used for payroll costs, including benefits; interest on mortgage obligations incurred before Feb.
 15, 2020; rent under lease agreements in force before Feb.
 15, 2020; and utilities for which service began before Feb.
 15, 2020.
+The original eight-week period in which funds can be spent (by June 30, 2020) was extended by the PPPFA to a maximum of 24 weeks from the origination date of the loan, or December 31, 2020, whichever is earlier.

 The Federal Reserve System is committed to reducing the economic effects of COVID-19 with the tools at its disposal.
 To that end, the Fed has been working to limit financial and economic distress by taking actions that help avoid higher levels of unemployment or a slower recovery.